by Michelle Evans

 Throughout the content calendar planning process, you want to ask yourself the “who, what, when, where, and why” component of your actions.

-You can incorporate each of these items into your content marketing calendar, or you can focus on just a few things if you are a team of one trying to do it all yourself.
+You can incorporate each of these items into your calendar, or you can focus on just a few things if you are a team of one trying to do it all yourself.
 Something is always better than nothing.
 By now, you know that the adage of “if you build it, they will come” is not true.
-Your content calendar will go a long way to steer folks even if your work is at a smaller scale than that of a competitor.
+Your content calendar will go a long way to steer a few folks in your direction, even if your work is at a smaller scale than that of a competitor.

 Your content calendar can be handy –even if you are planning to hire writers to craft your blogs or social media assistants to post your social media content, you can still use a content calendar to help you formulate a plan.